theforeman/foreman-documentation/CONTRIBUTING.md

 # Contributing to Foreman Documentation

-The Foreman Community welcomes all feedback, issues, pull requests (PRs), and reviews.
+Foreman community welcomes all feedback, issues, pull requests (PRs), and reviews.
 Every contributor has different backgrounds, interests, and experiences with Foreman and its open source community.

 We give ourselves these guidelines to collaborate and contribute to Foreman documentation more efficiently.